Who Are The Directors/Coaches of NorCal RIZE?

 Coach Mittlemann (Coach J) has been coaching lacrosse for sixteen years and started her coaching career while attending Brown University.
 Her life's work and enthusiasm has always involved coaching and instructing lacrosse.
 Juliet has a prolific background in girls’ and women’s lacrosse.
 Juliet founded, directed and coached the girls’ lacrosse program at Palisades Charter High School in Pacific Palisades, CA for nine years, was the Girls Lacrosse Director and Head Coach of the Youth Girl’s Lacrosse Program for the Los Angeles Lacrosse League, launched her own private lacrosse company in May of 2009 (Los Angeles Women’s Lacrosse) and coached at the collegiate level at Pepperdine University.
 Juliet also served as the assistant coach for the 2007 women’s elite lacrosse travel team, Team USA California.
 The team traveled to Japan to compete in the 2007 International Friendship Games, playing different teams from the cities of Osaka, Nagoya and Kyoto.
 After the 2007 season as the assistant women’s lacrosse coach at Pepperdine University, Juliet became the co-head coach.
 That following summer she returned to coach the 2008 Team USA California.
 The team traveled to compete in China for the 2008 Beijing Games and Japan for the 2008 International Friendship Games, competing in Tokyo and Sapporo.

-Currently, Juliet is in her fourth year with the Menlo-Atherton Youth Lacrosse club as their Girls Lacrosse Director and in her 5th season as the Girls Lacrosse Director and Head Varsity Lacrosse Coach for Menlo-Atherton High School.
+Currently, Juliet is in her fifth year with the Menlo-Atherton Youth Lacrosse club as their Girls Lacrosse Director and in her 5th season as the Girls Lacrosse Director and Head Varsity Lacrosse Coach for Menlo-Atherton High School.

 "The greatness of a team not only comes from the individuality of the athletes, but from their collective ability to be the best possible teammates to and for each other.”
 “I will continue to give my devotion, time and enthusiasm to coaching and to ameliorating the lives of the students and athletes around me.”